Taha0229/GenAI_with_LLM/README.md

 #### Steps for LoRA

-1. Freeze most of the original LLM weights
+1. Freeze most of the original LLM wights
 2. Inject two rank decomposition matrices
 3. Train the weights of the smaller matrices
 4. For inference, the two low-rank matrices are multiplied together to create a matrix with the same dimensions as the frozen weights.